All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Motivation

-Cloud servers receive requests from users for training as well as inference of DNN models.
-Since DNN algorithms have a large number of weight parameters and are processed based on large datasets, training or inference of DNNs necessitates plenty of MAC operations and huge memory footprints~\cite{zcomp, lightnorm, trends_inference}.
-To lighten the loads, the parameters and intermediate features are quantized to low bit-precision.
-In general, the data used in inference are quantized to low bit-precision of integer datatype, and the data used in training are quantized to low bit-precision of floating point datatype~\cite{precision_nature}.
+Cloud servers receive requests from users for both training and inference of AI models.
+Since AI algorithms involve a large number of weight parameters and extensive datasets, the inference and training of AI models require a substantial amount of MAC operations and large memory footprint~\cite{zcomp, lightnorm}.
+To alleviate these computational burdens, weights and intermediate features are quantized to low bit-precision.
+In general, data used for inference are quantized to low bit-width INT values, whereas the data used for training are quantized to low bit-width FP numbers~\cite{precision_nature}.